Republic vs. National Labor Relations Commission

 Provisions

-- Constitution, Article XVI, Section 3 ("The State may not be sued without its consent.") — Cited as the basis for the doctrine of state immunity.
+- Article XVI, Section 3 of the 1987 Constitution — "The State may not be sued without its consent."

-- Act No. 3083 — Mentioned as the general law waiving the immunity of the state from suit for money claims involving liability arising from contract.
+- Act No. 3083 — General law waiving state immunity for money claims arising from contract, express or implied.